 IDREAM is one of 41 EFRCs stewarded by the Basic Energy Sciences (BES) program in the U.S. Department of Energy's Office of Science.

-Effective with the four-year renewal that launched August 1, 2020, and is led by PNNL, the IDREAM institutional partners include Argonne National Laboratory, Oak Ridge National Laboratory, Georgia Institute of Technology, the University of Notre Dame, the University of Washington.
+Effective with the four-year renewal that launched August 1, 2020, and is led by PNNL, the IDREAM institutional partners include Argonne National Laboratory, Oak Ridge National Laboratory, Georgia Institute of Technology, the University of Notre Dame, and the University of Washington.
 In August 2022, the six-year partnership with the Washington State University ended and the University of Utah joined IDREAM.